It’s quick and easy

 Some accounts let you earn interest on the money that sits in your business account balance, which is good if you’re always in the black

-Most banking is done digitally, so make sure you’re happy with the website or app.
-If you regularly pay in cash and cheques consider if the account is right
+Most banking is done digitally, so make sure you’re happy with the online banking website or app.
+If you regularly pay in cash and cheques consider if the account is

-Some accounts offer access to business and tax advisers or can be linked to accountancy platforms
+Some accounts offer access to business and tax advisers or can be linked to accountancy platforms.
+Ensure you're happy with the service quality

 We can take the hard work out of finding a business account to suit you by comparing a range of accounts all in one place.